Glamorgan County Cricket Club in 2005: Warwickshire v Glamorgan (30 June)

 Glamorgan Dragons lengthened their run of losses to four, despite requiring 22 for the last seven wickets at Edgbaston.
-Jamie Troughton's 51 took Warwickshire Bears past 100 after they had lost their first four wickets for 56, and Dougie Brown along with 11 extras gave the hosts a total of 169 for 9.
-Glamorgan started well, with Sourav Ganguly and Matthew Elliott lifting them to 88 for 1 before leaving in quick succession to Neil Carter and Jonathan Trott respectively.
-Mike Powell and David Hemp (40 off 19 balls) then built another partnership of 59 to see Glamorgan 147 for 3, but Carter and Brown then shared five wickets as Glamorgan's next five wickets fell for six runs.
+Jamie Troughton's 51 took Warwickshire Bears past 100 after they had lost their first four wickets for 56, and Dougie Brown along with 11 extras gave the hosts a total of 169/9.
+Glamorgan started well, with Sourav Ganguly and Matthew Elliott lifting them to 88/1 before leaving in quick succession to Neil Carter and Jonathan Trott respectively.
+Mike Powell and David Hemp (40 off 19 balls) then built another partnership of 59 to see Glamorgan 147/3, but Carter and Brown then shared five wickets as Glamorgan's next five wickets fell for six runs.
 Powell added 11 with Dean Cosker, but the damage was already done, and Powell was run out on the penultimate ball as they needed six runs from two balls.
 Adam Harrison needed to hit the final ball for six, but only managed a single.